Your Takeaways:

 • Federal Income Tax Return: This is the main tax return you file with the IRS.
 Need extra time?
 Fill out IRS Form 4868 to get an extension!

-• State Income Tax Return: States have different rules for filing and extensions.
-Some accept your federal extension automatically.
-Others need a separate form.
+• State Income Tax Return: States have different filing and extension rules.
+Some accept your federal extension, while others require a separate form.
+In addition, some states grant automatic extensions for all taxpayers.

 Federal and state tax rules aren’t the same.
 Know the difference so you can file your federal extension and handle your state taxes with ease!